-Variable Description Default Value number uniquely identifying the current user.
-DUZ(0) If defined, it is assumed to be the FileMan Access Code, which is a character string describing the user's security clearance with regard to files, templates, and data fields within a file. "" REF: See the "Data Security" section in the VA FileMan Advanced User Manual.
+Variable Description Default Value DT If defined, it is assumed to be the current date.
+For example: June 1, 1987 is DT=2870601.
+Today's date; derived from \$H DTIME If defined, it is the integer value of the number of seconds the user has to respond to a timed read.
+300 DUZ If defined, it is assumed to be the User Number; a positive number uniquely identifying the current user.
+0 DUZ(0) If defined, it is assumed to be the FileMan Access Code, which is a character string describing the user's security clearance with regard to files, templates, and data fields within a file. "" REF: See the "Data Security" section in the VA FileMan Advanced User Manual.
 Setting DUZ(0) equal to the at-sign ("@") overrides all security checks and allows special programmer features that are described later.
 If the user's M implementation supports terminal break, a developer is allowed to break execution at any point, whereas a user who does not have programmer access can only break during output routines.
-U If defined, it is equal to a single caret ("A") character. "∧"
+U If defined, it is equal to a single caret ("^") character. " A "